turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 `parameters`
 ------------

-An object definining the parameters required by this specific renderer with their default values.
+An object defining the parameters required by this specific renderer with their default values.

 The :ref:`ParticleSystem <particlesystem>` will produce a copy of this object with additional fields added defined in `particles-common.cgh` which should not be used by this object.